 Emergency CARE Fund (Cornellians Aiding and Responding to Employees)

 - How to Give: Faculty, staff, and community members can provide donations at any time.
-Set up a payroll deduction to donate.
+Set up a payroll deduction to donate or donate online via this form.

 - Travel Assistance to Employees Seeking Care in NYC: If you are needing to travel to New York City for medical care or other emergencies, please contact email@example.com for information about travel assistance.